woudc/woudc-guidebook/docs/index.md

 Initially, a file will be tested for adherence to the file format specifications, but later, higher level statistical summaries may be generated, which identify anomalous values, calibration problems, etc..
 Although the later examples involve more detailed knowledge of the data, the archive already includes enough data to make some critical judgments and general assessments about the data.
 As the volume and statistical knowledge increase, the scope of these assessments will be broadened.

 # Chapter 6 Access and Data Retrieval
 Data access and retrieval are core capabilities of the WOUDC.
 The WOUDC data is freely available for public use.
-Information on how to access the data can be found at [http://woudc.org/about/data-access.php](http://woudc.org/about/data-access.php).
+For more information, see the WOUDC [Data Access page](http://woudc.org/about/data-access.php).

 # Chapter 7 Contact
 The primary means of contacting the WOUDC is by the contact page on the WOUDC site, which is monitored on a daily basis by data centre operations.
 WOUDC operates with a service standard to response to all email inquiries within 2 business days.